nazmifr/TinyXT/README.md

 Or you can build it yourself!
 It's not that hard no worries!

-Using this piece of gear you'll be able to use a normal PS/2 keyboard on your old machines such as:
+Using this piece of gear you'll be able to use a normal PS/2 or sometimes USB keyboard on your old machines such as:

 - Pentium 1 machines 286 / 386 / ...
 - Amstrad PC1512, PC4086, PC5086